ilikerobots/bd_vineyard/grapes.md

 ---
-title: Black Dog Vineyard - Self pick wine grapes in Terre Haute, Indiana
+title: About our grapes - Black Dog Vineyard
 layout: left-sidebar
 header: About our **grapes**
 description: We have two grape varieties...
 Both are perfect for wine.